HrudhaiUmas/PoEWit-Scraping-Project/README.md

 # Installation
-Make sure to download chromedriver your computer and edit the driver variable in the python scripts.
-To check out the required packages -- visit requirements.txt
+Make sure to download chromedriver for your computer and edit the chrome variable in links.py in the python script To check out the required packages -- visit requirements.txt and run pip install -r requirements.txt